 - Clinical duties in the outpatients department, on daily ward rounds and though clinical consultations.

-Other activities ADI undertook included:
+Other activities ADI have undertaken include:

 - Connection of running water to the operating theatre, the pathology laboratory and the outpatients department;